ctford/songs/fuck-you-mckenzie.md

 It's in-fucking-credible
 How in-fucking-edible
-A meat pie becomes
-In the oven all day
+A meat pie gets in the oven all day

 You flaming galah
-(just joking, yeah nah
+(Just joking, yeah nah
-That isn't something that I really say)
+That isn't something that we really say)

 Fuck you McKenzie